devankestel/ermahgerd_berlberser/README.md

-== README

-===About
+#README

+##About
-Ermahgerd Berlberser is a Rails App that translates Pokedex entries for the first 151 Pokemon to Ermahgerd, Swedish Chef, Pirate, and Elmer Fudd meme dialects.
+Ermahgerd Berlberser is a Rails 4.2 App that translates Pokedex entries for the first 151 Pokemon to Ermahgerd, Swedish Chef, Pirate, and Elmer Fudd meme dialects.

-The deployed version is available [I'm an inline-style link](https://www.google.com)
+The deployed version is available [here](http://ermahgerdberlberser.herokuapp.com).

-===Setup

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+##Setup

+Should you want to pull down a local copy, please remember to run `rake db:seed` on the database.
+This populates all of the various necessary API calls.
+Be advised that the process may take some time as several thousand API calls will be made.

+As usual for a Rails App, `bundle install` is necessary for installing dependencies.